nwchemgit/nwchem-wiki/TCE.md

 tensors (in the current example 100 MB; for more details see QA tests tce_ccsd_t_xmem and tce_cr_eomccsd_t_xmem).

-### DIPOLE -- the ground- and excited-state dipole moments
+### DIPOLE: the ground- and excited-state dipole moments

 When this is set, the ground-state CC calculation will enter another round of iterative step for the so-called &Lambda; equation to obtain